single-spa/microfrontend-html-assembly/README.md

 ## Specification Status

 Early Draft, expected to drastically change.
+We are looking for interested parties to collaborate with on this, and are open to catering to the needs of specific open source communities who might use it.

 ## Overview